Bi-Lipschitz extensions and outlier embeddings into trees: Omitted proofs from Section

 \begin{proofof}{Lemma \ref{claim:lp-valid}} Let $\cD_S$ be a probabilistic embedding on some $S\subseteq X$ into HSTs with distortion $c$ such that $K:=|X\setminus S|$ has size at most $k$.
-By Theorem \ref{thm:hst-nest}, there exists a probabilistic embedding $\cD$ that is non-contracting, has distortion at most $4c$ on pairs of nodes in $S$, and has overall distortion at most $\zeta\cdot (c\log k+ \log^2k)$ for some constant $\zeta$.
+By \Cref{thm:bilip-hst} (plus scaling up by a factor of $4$), there exists a probabilistic embedding $\cD$ that is non-contracting, has distortion at most $4c$ on pairs of nodes in $S$, and has overall distortion at most $\zeta\cdot (c\log k)$ for some constant $\zeta$.
 Set the variables $z_{ijj'}^r,\gamma_{jj'}^r,$ $x_{ij}^r$, and $\delta_i$ as in Table \ref{tab:variables}.
 (That is, $z_{ijj'}^r$ is the probability that $i$ is the ``representative'' of $j$ and $j'$ at level $r$, $\gamma_{jj'}^r$ is the probability that $j$ and $j'$ are separated at level $r$, $x_{ij}^r$ is the probability that $i$ is the representative of $j$ at level $r$, and $\delta_i$ is $1$ if $i$ is an outlier and $0$ otherwise.)
 By how we set the $\delta_i$ values, this solution clearly has value $k$, so we need only show it satisfies the constraints.

 Each of the constraints in this LP is satisfied for essentially the same reason as in \cite{mungala2023}.
 We will briefly state those reasons here, paying special attention to Constraint \ref{eqn:hst2}, as we did alter this constraint from \cite{mungala2023} (though it is satisfied for essentially the same reasons as in \cite{mungala2023}).